DEV-YangKong/DEV-YangKong/README.md

 <div align=center>

-  <h3><em>At the bottom, you'll find the list of online courses I'm currently taking.
+  <h3><em>At the bottom, you'll find the links to my projects.
-  <br/>Additionally, the links to my projects can also be found below.</em>
+  <br/>Additionally, the list of online courses can also be found below.</em>
   </h3>

 </div>